Inheritance and Gifting: How to Gift Money to Your Children Legally

 Many parents and grandparents choose to leave money to their children after their death.
 It is a convenient way of investing for children.

-But there is a growing trend to gift money before death.
-Many gifting parents or grandparents give the gift of premium bonds to children.
-Some decide to open a child’s savings account.
+But there is a growing trend to gift money before parents or grandparents die.
+Many give the gift of premium bonds to children, Others may decide to open a child’s savings account.

 Whether you decide to gift money to children through your last will and testament as part of your estate or earlier, you need to know how to navigate the tax rules.
-So, let’s look at inheritance tax, sometimes referred to as hereditary tax in the UK first.
+So first, let’s look at inheritance tax, sometimes referred to as hereditary tax in the UK.

 Can I gift money to my children via my last will and testament?

-It’s also worth knowing that if the inheritance tax threshold belonging to your spouse or civil partners wasn’t used to its maximum, the unused value could be added to your own IHT threshold.
+It’s also worth knowing that if the IHT threshold belonging to your spouse or civil partners wasn’t used to its maximum, the unused value could be added to your own IHT threshold.

 Technically, any money you bequeath in your will is not counted as a gift but as part of your estate and is subject to inheritance tax rules.

-How much money can you gift your children or grandchildren while you are still alive?
-It varies, as you will see when you read on, but you need to be aware that it can be subject to tax depending on the amount, and something called the 7-year rule.
+How much money can you gift your children or grandchildren tax-free while you are still alive?
+It varies, as you will see when you read on, but you need to be aware that it can be subject to tax as a Potentially Exempt Transfer (PET) depending on the amount, and something called the 7-year rule.

 The 7-year rule explained